 Rainforest Alliance Certified™ farms are not required to be organic.
-Certified farms meet the standards of the Sustainable Agriculture Network (SAN).
+Certified farms meet the Rainforest Alliance Sustainable Agriculture Standard.

-These standards are based on an internationally recognized integrated pest management (IPM) model that allows for some limited, strictly controlled uses of agrochemicals.
-SAN standards go beyond organic in a number of critical sectors, including wildlife conservation and worker welfare.
+This standard is based on an internationally recognized integrated pest management (IPM) model that allows for some limited, strictly controlled uses of agrochemicals.
+The standard goes beyond organic in a number of critical sectors, including wildlife conservation and worker welfare.

 Rainforest Alliance certification requires farmers to use biological alternatives where possible and reduce their overall use of pesticides.
-The Sustainable Agriculture Network (SAN) standard strictly prohibits the use of the most dangerous chemicals, as well as agrochemicals not registered in the country of use or that are banned in the EU and USA.
-They also prohibit all genetically modified organisms (GMOs).
-See the list of all chemicals prohibited in the SAN standard.
+The Rainforest Alliance Sustainable Agriculture Standard strictly prohibits the use of the most dangerous chemicals, as well as agrochemicals not registered in the country of use or that are banned in the EU and USA.
+It also prohibits all genetically modified organisms (GMOs).
+See the list of all chemicals prohibited in the standard.

 Workers on Rainforest Alliance Certified farms must receive proper training in the application of any agrochemicals and must use personal protective equipment.
 When farmers determine that agrochemicals are absolutely necessary to protect crops, they must choose the safest products available to safeguard human health and the environment.
 The Sustainable Agriculture Network standard requires that all workers that apply, handle, transport, or come into contact with agrochemicals or other chemical substances receive specific safety training on the nature and health risks of these substances, proper handling, use of protective equipment, and emergency procedures in case of accidental exposure.
 Additionally, all agrochemical workers are required to have a medical exam at least once per year.